zilongshanren/programmers-guide/README.md

 ## How to add new content

+* make sure to break lines at 80 columns.
+* __chaters__ are actual book content while __apendix__ are installation and tools
 * via a `pull request`.
 Please do not edit chapters directly.
 * If you are creating a new chapter, please don't make it feel and sound like an API Reference.
 This is a guide suited for new users (even though advanced users will benefit too).
 Please tell a story about your content.
 We want to make this engage the user.
 If in doubt: Read Chapter 2 and notice it feels like a chapter in a book.
 * Contact me via e-mail or on the forums to discuss what you want to add, edit, etc.
+* `drafts` are chapters that are under construction or review and not yet approved for the guide. (i.e new material).
+If you are adding to an existing chapter or appendix, please do so via a pull request.
+* each chapter has a markdown file and 3 image directories associated with it.
+The image directories are `-web`, `-print` and `-img`.  `-web` is properly sized images for displaying on the web. `print` is properly sized images for displaying in the __epub__ and __pdf__. `-img` is were to put the original images (also displayed when viewing from GitHub).
+* the `build.sh` script does copying and renaming of directories during the build process since the markdown files expects files at a specific path.
+Take a look.
+* If a chapter does not have any images there is no need to create directories for it.

+## cleaning up the build script
+* since I started this I know a lot more and want to clean up the build script to be generic and sub functions instead of a single long script.
+I plan to do this in the next version.
+* we will be moving away from `pandoc` in favor of `PrinceXML` to build the PDF.
+* we will be using `grip` to generate HTML output for the print versions.

 ## I found an error